It’s easy to take the air we breathe every day for granted. It’s all around us, invisible, but absolutely essential in keeping us alive.

-Similar to the water we drink, the air we breathe can have a direct impact on our health.
-We often ignore the quality of these life altering components until it’s too late, but there are many ways in which poor air quality can affect your health.
+Similar to the water we drink and the food we eat, the air we breathe can have a direct impact on our health.
+We often ignore the quality of these life-altering components until it’s too late, but there are many ways in which poor air quality can affect your health.
+Let’s take a look at what these effects can be and why you should try to improve the air quality in your home since it’s the place we tend to spend most of our time these days.

-Air pollution has been linked to a variety of health problems including respiratory and cardiovascular diseases.
-Unhealthy air can put stress on your lungs by limiting capacity and reducing the amount of oxygen entering your body.
-This can lead to diseases such as asthma as well as more serious ailments such as cancer.
 Children and elderly individuals are at a higher risk given their intolerance to harsh pollutants, but everyone should be vigilant about protecting their wellness.
-Those with pre-existing conditions such as heart disease and emphysema for example should be especially aware of their surroundings given their vulnerabilities.
-The World Health Organization estimates that one third of deaths from stroke, lung cancer, and heart disease are due to air pollution.
+Those with pre-existing conditions such as heart disease and emphysema, for example, should be especially aware of their surroundings given their vulnerabilities.
+The World Health Organization estimates that 4.2 million deaths from stroke, lung cancer, and heart disease are due to air pollution every year.

-The direct impact of air pollution on human health is concerning, leading to a host of ailments that can be attributed to pollutants, but it can also have lingering effects on others.
+The direct impact of air pollution on human health alone is concerning, leading to a host of ailments that can be attributed to pollutants, but it can also have lingering effects on others.
 Poor air quality can affect women who are pregnant, leading to low birth weight, premature birth, or issues with neurodevelopment.
 It can also exacerbate symptoms for those with diabetes.

 « Back to News